 - Let your baby play in mud or sand

-- Help her experience the feeling of rocks, pebbles, and dried leaves (with close supervision to prevent her mouthing and choking on small items)
+- Help your baby experience the feeling of rocks, pebbles, and dried leaves (with close supervision to prevent them mouthing and choking on small items)

-- Let her squish a banana and explore food with her hands
+- Let them squish a banana and explore food with their hands

 - Cut an avocado in half and let your baby squish and touch the avocado halves—you can leave the pit in or remove it

 Remember that being messy is part of the fun and freedom of sensory play.
-If she sees you constantly cleaning up, she may think being messy is not okay.
+If they see you constantly cleaning up, they may think being messy is not okay.

 RECIPE: HOMEMADE EDIBLE FINGER PAINT